Elizabeth Hatton: Marriage to Edward Coke

+Elizabeth was twenty-six years younger than Coke and had a disposition that was hot tempered and articulate.
+They were said to be not compatible but at least well matched.
+By 1604, Elizabeth's marriage to Sir Edward Coke had deteriorated, and she was said to have become a formidable character and thorn at her husband's side.
+They quarrelled over their respective rights to the Hatton estate Elizabeth had inherited from her first husband.
+It was said the Spanish ambassador Gondomar told King James that she refused Coke access to Hatton House (Ely Place) in Holborn.
+The dispute became so bitter that the king intervened personally to mediate.
+Elizabeth and her husband were never reconciled: at his funeral she remarked, "We shall never see his like again, thanks be to God".

+Courtier of Anne of Denmark

-When King James VI of Scotland set out to claim the English throne after the death of Queen Elizabeth I in 1603, the Cokes immediately began ingratiating themselves with the new monarch and his family.
+When James VI of Scotland set out to claim the English throne after the death of Queen Elizabeth I in 1603, the Cokes immediately began ingratiating themselves with the new monarch and his family.
 Elizabeth travelled to Scotland to meet the incoming Queen, Anne of Denmark, and it was said that the high-tempered beauty managed to please the withdrawn, strong-willed Queen.
 Hence, she and her husband were able to hold the affection and trust of the Queen as long as she lived.
 She petitioned Sir Robert Cecil unsuccessfully for the position of keeper of the queen's jewels and to help dress her.

+Lady Hatton was invited to perform in some of the queen's masques, including The Vision of the Twelve Goddesses at Hampton Court in January 1604, and The Masque of Beauty at Whitehall Palace in January 1608.
 On 20 August 1613, Anne of Denmark was received at Wells, Somerset.
 The mayor William Bull hosted a dinner for members of her household including Lady Hatton, Lady Walsingham, and the four maids of honour.

-Elizabeth was 26 years younger than her second husband and had a disposition that was hot-tempered and articulate.
-They were said to be not compatible but at least well-matched.
-By 1604, Elizabeth's marriage to Sir Edward Coke deteriorated and she was said to have become a formidable character and thorn at her husband's side.
-They quarrelled over their respective rights to the Hatton estate which Elizabeth had inherited from her first husband: the dispute became so bitter that the King intervened personally to mediate.
+After the death of Anne of Denmark in 1619, Hatton remained in court circles.
+On 3 August 1621, in the masque The Gypsies Metamorphosed, actors recited her and her daughter's fortunes in verse.
+In June 1623 she and her daughter Lady Purbeck travelled to The Hague to see Elizabeth Stuart, Queen of Bohemia, with Elizabeth, Lady Knollys, Isabella Smythe, and Philadelphia Carey.
+The group sent a comic letter to Dudley Carleton, in the spirit of a masque, explaining their arrival deposited on the shore by Neptune, in hope of an introduction to the King and Queen of Bohemia.